 - Now we can select all 3 columns with union all select to existing URL http://leettime.net/sqlninja.com/tasks/basic_ch1.php?id=-1′ union all select 1,2,3 –+

-- Above Illustrated Figure shows Username is: 2 as the value which represents table names is present in the 2nd column of the database.
-Now we have successfully found out the table location in Database.
+- The above Illustrated Figure shows Username is: 2 as the value which represents table names is present in the 2nd column of the database.
+Now we have successfully found the table location in Database.

 STEP 6: Finding the Backend Table Names

-- We already knew the location of table path, so will directly ask database name, version etc
+- We already knew the location of the table path, so will directly ask database name, version, etc

 - Above Illustrated Figure shows Backend Database reveals its database name:leettime_761wHole